About Face (1952 film)

-About Face is a 1952 American musical comedy film directed by Roy Del Ruth and starring Gordon MacRae, Eddie Bracken and Virginia Gibson.
-It was future Oscar winner Joel Grey's film debut.
-It was produced and distributed by Warner Bros.
-It is an adaptation of the 1936 play Brother Rat by John Monks Jr. and Fred F. Finklehoffe and a remake of the 1938 film of the same title.
+About Face is a 1952 American Warner Bros.
+Pictures musical comedy film directed by Roy Del Ruth and starring Gordon MacRae, Eddie Bracken and Virginia Gibson.
+Future Oscar winner Joel Grey appears in his film debut.
+The film is an adaptation of the 1936 play Brother Rat written by John Monks Jr. and Fred F. Finklehoffe and a remake of the 1938 film of the same title.

-Synopsis
+Plot

 Three friends enlist at a military academy in the American South.
-While two of them pursue romantic entanglements, the third tries to keep quiet the fact he is secretly married and his wife is expecting a child.
+While two of them pursue romantic entanglements, the third tries hide that he is secretly married and expecting a child.